ResearchCodeReviewCommunity/dev-review/site/content/recipes/meet_and_agree_on_objectives.md

 - Code readability
 - Code maintainability
-- Code extensability (can the code be extended or added to)
+- Code extensibility (can the code be extended or added to)
 - Performance

 Particularly, we do not recommend focusing on performance unless it is